valentave/dashboard/README.md

 ## Live Preview

-You can see the live previer [here](https://valentave.github.io/dashboard/).
+You can see the live preview [here](https://valentave.github.io/dashboard/).